29. Light waves

 Figure 29.7, described in the text and caption.

-Figure 29.7 – Constructive interference occurs in a thin-film when the light that reflects off of the top and bottom surfaces are in phase with each other after reflection.
+Figure 29.7 – Constructive interference occurs in a thin film when the light waves that reflect off of the top and bottom surfaces are in phase with each other after reflection.
 Constructive phase interaction, by Jhbdel, is licensed under CC BY-SA 3.0.

-It is also possible for destructive interference to occur in thin films as well.
+It is also possible for destructive interference to occur in thin films.
 This occurs when the top and bottom reflections of light are out of phase with each other.
 This is shown qualitatively in Figure 29.8.

 Figure 29.8, described in the text and caption.

-Figure 29.8 – Destructive interference occurs in a thin-film when the light that reflects off of the top and bottom surfaces are out of phase with each other after reflection.
+Figure 29.8 – Destructive interference occurs in a thin film when the light waves that reflect off of the top and bottom surfaces are out of phase with each other after reflection.
 Destructive phase interaction, by Jhbdel, is licensed under CC BY-SA 3.0.

 The relationship between the thickness of the film and wavelength to create conditions of constructive and destructive interference is complicated.
 However, generally speaking, the wavelength of light that will be affected has to do with the thickness of the film, the index of refraction of the film, and the angle that the light hits the film.